SMART FAQ and Answers

 Q: How long does the adoption process take?

 A: This varies.
 It depends on how quickly we can find a home visit volunteer and how compatible your and their schedule’s are to coordinate a time.
-We review applications within a day typically.
-We strive to have adoptions finalized within a week, but this is not always possible due to communication and scheduling delays.
+We review applications within a week typically.
+We strive to have adoptions finalized within a week after the home visit, but this is not always possible due to communication and scheduling delays.

 Q: “I would adopt if I weren’t so far away”.